This collection has access restrictions. For details, please see the restrictions.

 There are many letters from Duncan Cameron's siblings Mary Read Anderson, Jean Syme, John Adams Cameron, William Cameron, and Thomas Cameron who wrote to him frequently communicating family news and asking his advice.
 There are occasional letters from Cameron's uncle or cousin Ewen Cameron of Franklin, Tenn., his step nephew George Anderson, and his nephews Walker Anderson and William Anderson.

 There are letters from Duncan Cameron's son Paul Cameron at Washington College (now Trinity College) in Hartford, Conn., from 1826 until Paul's graduation in 1829.
 Included are letters from Paul's instructors concerning his progress in school and his deportment.
-There are letters from Captain Partridge about the progress of Paul's brother Thomas (apparently mentally retarded) who attended Partridge's school.
+There are letters from Captain Partridge concerning Paul's brother Thomas who had an intellectual disability and attended Partridge's school.

 Duncan Cameron's involvement in the Episcopal Church during the late 1820s is well documented.
 Correspondents include Bishop John Ravenscroft, Bishop Brownell, Rev. William Mercer Green, and Rev. Richard Mason.
 Duncan Cameron received regular correspondence from General Theological Seminary in New York on whose board of trustees he served.
 He was also a vice president of the American Bible Society and the American Sunday School Society throughout the 1820s and received regular correspondence from the two organizations.